United States Federal Online Sports Betting Legislation

 Is sports betting currently legal in the United States?

-As of May, 2018 – the month the US Supreme Court struck down PASPA – individual states are now free to pass legislation that would legalize sports betting.
+As of May, 2018, when the US Supreme Court struck down PASPA, individual states are free to pass sports betting legislation.

-Thus far, Nevada, New Jersey, West Virginia, Delaware Pennsylvania, Rhode Island Iowa, Indiana and Mississippi have launched legal and regulated sports betting.
+Thus far, Nevada, New Jersey, West Virginia, Delaware Pennsylvania, Rhode Island, New Hampshire, Iowa, Indiana, Illinois, Michigan, Oregon, New York, and Mississippi have launched legal and regulated sports betting.

-Where can bettors in the United States bet on sports?
+Where can you bet on sports in the United States?

 The first avenue for a state to get into the sports betting market is thru its existing land or water-based casinos.
 Any state looking to legalize sports betting will start with brick and mortar sportsbooks.

-From there, mobile apps and online sportsbooks will follow, much to the delight of punters everywhere.
+From there, mobile apps and online sportsbooks will follow, much to the delight of bettors everywhere.
 However, there are two main hurdles for online sports betting in the United States.

 First, states must determine online sports betting license fees, tax rates and regulations.
 Some states are flying through this process while others, like New York, are struggling.

 The other thing sports fans and bettors should know is that due to the Federal Wire Act of 1961, online sportsbooks are prohibited from accepting out-of-state wagers.
-Sports betting in each individual state is completely tethered to its lawmakers and regulators, which is why it’s so important to discover and report in this news, like we do here at RotoGrinders!
+Sports betting in each individual state is completely tethered to its lawmakers and regulators, which is why it’s so important keep up to date with the latest news, like what we’ve got here at RotoGrinders.